 DSP vs DMP

 SSPs have a massive added value for publishers.
 SSPs help publishers efficiently manage collaborations with multiple ad buyers and networks.
-But in order to extract maximum benefit from this technology, you need more than one SSP.
+But to extract maximum benefit from this technology, you need more than one SSP.

-Setupad can connect publishers to 15+ premium SSPs thanks to header bidding technology.
 This guarantees that publishers receive the highest possible rates for their ad inventory.
 Sign up today and see for yourself!